magneticio/vamp.io/README.md

 ---test2.md
 ```

 3. Add them to the sidemenu like you would do with a normal file. **Don't forget to give every page a unique id and different weight.
-Weight will determain position in the dropdown menu**
+Weight will determine position in the dropdown menu**

 ### Examples